soupi/learn-haskell-blog-generator/src/07-environment.md

   pure (file, convert env (takeBaseName file) doc)
 ```

-> Note: we didn't change `convert` to use `Reader` because it is a user facing API for our
+> Note: we didn't change `convert` to use `Reader` because it is a user-facing API for our
 > library.
-By providing a simpler interface we allow more users to use our library -
+By providing a simpler interface, we allow more users to use our library -
 > even those that aren't yet familiar with monad transformers.
 >
 > Providing a simple function argument passing interface is preferred in this case.

 ### Run a `Reader`

-Similar to handling the errors with `Either`, at some point we need to supply the environment to
+Similar to handling the errors with `Either`, at some point, we need to supply the environment to
-a computation that uses `Reader`, and extract the result from the computation.
+a computation that uses `Reader` and extracts the result from the computation.
 We can do that with the functions `runReader` and `runReaderT`:

 ```hs